-If you plan to temporarily stop operating through your limited company, you must know how to properly register a dormant company.
+If you plan to temporarily stop operating through your limited company, you must know how to register your company as dormant.

-When a contractor works through their own limited company they are known as a Personal Service Company.
-We've looked at this in more detail.
+When a contractor works through their own limited company, they are known as a Personal Service Company (PSC).
+Read our guide to learn more.

 Thinking about contracting through your own limited company?
-Our comprehensive guide outlines all you need to know, including tax and IR35.
+Our comprehensive guide outlines everything you need to know.

 Professional indemnity insurance covers against claims in relation to mistakes in your work, and covers expenses incurred in your defence.

 In this guide, we help you to understand the importance of retroactive dates when it comes to your professional indemnity insurance.